 Vacuum Like a Maniac:

 - Hit every rug, floorboard, and sofa cushion.
-Do this daily for at least two weeks.
+Do this daily for at least two weeks — the vibration and warmth from the vacuum actually help trigger pupae to hatch, which makes them vulnerable to your next round of treatment.

 - Crucial: Empty the vacuum bag or canister into an outside bin immediately.
 You don't want them crawling back out.